top of page

 There is basically no public transport for Namibians – they walk or hitchhike, live on the farm they work at, or are confined to their villages.

-We picked up a hitchhiker called August who worked at a lodge in Sossusvlei.
+During our 2-week Namibia road trip, we picked up a hitchhiker called August who worked at a lodge in Sossusvlei.
 He said he had 6 days off per month and it took him 3 days to walk to his home village.
 Sometimes he got lucky with getting a lift (like when he met us) but otherwise, he carries his duvet and a bottle of water and makes the trip on foot.

 Life is incredibly harsh for many people in Namibia.